ItsMeKoder/DGDashboard/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please request any secret if required.
+Please request for any secrets if required.

 Please make sure to update tests as appropriate.